zack-bitcoin/amoveo-docs/design/transaction_types.md

 This is for adding or withdrawing liquidity to a market.
 If you leave money in a market to provide liquidity, you will collect trading fees.
 If one of the 2 currencies loses significant value, then you can lose a lot of money.

+# multi_tx

+This can have one or more of the other tx types inside of it, except for contract_evidence_tx.
+If this tx is included in a block, then all the txs inside of it are executed.
+Contract_evidence tx executes a turing complete contract, so including it here would be a denial of service vulnerability.
+This tx is useful for atomically combining other txs, to prevent an attacker inserting their txs in between your txs, and to prevent a malicious miner from including only some of your txs.
+This tx is a flash loan.
+You can temporarily have negative balances, as long as at the end of the multi-tx all your balances are non-negative.

+# coinbase_tx

+Every block can have one coinbase tx. it needs to be the first tx in the list of txs. this tx is used to give the block reward and miner-tx-fees to the miner who found the block.

 [transaction types are the ways to modify blockchain consensus state.
 All the consensus state is stored in trees.
 Read about the trees here](trees.md)